 How does 4-H look in Norway?
 The first 4-H club in Norway was founded in 1926, just 12 years after Michigan 4-H, which officially started in 1914.
 The Michigan 4-H motto is “To make the best better.”
 Similar to Canada 4-H, where the motto is “Learn by doing,” 4H Norge’s motto is “Learning by doing.”
 Like the 4-H structure in the United States, 4H Norge is organized at the local, county and national level.
 There are approximately 590 clubs in Norway today, representing 13,700 members and alumni.
 4H Norge is open to all youth between the ages of 10 and 25.
 The actual 4-H programming in Norway is for youth between the ages of 12 and 19.

 Did you know that States’ 4-H International Exchange Program offers an exchange program with Norway?
-During summer 2016, 17 youth from the United States returned after experiencing a homestay with Norwegian 4-H families, sightseeing in Oslo and attending a weeklong National 4-H camp with 1,000 other 4-H youth from around the world.
+During the summer of 2018, 17 youth from the United States returned after experiencing a homestay with Norwegian 4-H families and sightseeing in Oslo.

 For incoming youth from Norway, States’ 4-H International Exchange Program provides an orientation program in Washington, D.C.
 It is a two-day program that helps them prepare for their host family stay and gives them an opportunity for some civic education by visiting some of the Washington, D.C. landmarks.

 My primary contact in Norway, Sølvi Egner-Kaupang, said, “We greatly appreciate our partnership with 4-H in the U.S. It is a lifetime experience to be part of the exchange between our two countries.
 They learn the culture and everyday life in a completely different way than when coming on holiday.
 4-H Norway looks forward to several summers with the exchange, and want our U.S. 4-H friends to feel welcomed!”